 Ireland has adopted the EU Recommendation on a coordinated approach to travel restrictions in the context of COVID-19, known as the EU traffic lights approach.
 Based on this, the European Centre for Disease Prevention and Control (ECDC) will publish a combined indicator map each week which will show COVID-19 risk levels across the EU and EEA.
 Regions will be green, orange, red or grey, on the basis of agreed criteria.
 In line with the EU Recommendation, there will be no entry restrictions on passengers travelling from green regions.
 Further information is available on the Re-Open Europa website.

 Our TravelWise app has been suspended to take account of the new EU system.
 We apologise for this inconvenience.
 Updated information will continue to be provided on this website.

 Information about the new EU Recommendation (‘traffic lights’ system) which applies to EU / EEA countries is available here.
 Anyone considering travel to Romania should check the latest information from the local authorities regarding requirements for international passengers arriving in the country.

-Information about restrictions on passengers entering Romania from green, orange, red and grey regions under the new EU Recommendation (‘traffic lights’ system) which applies to EU / EEA countries is available on the Reopen Europe website.
+Further information about restrictions on passengers entering Romania is available on the Reopen Europe website.